MicrosoftDocs/azure-databases-docs/articles/postgresql/migrate/migration-service/includes/single-server/postgresql-single-server-portal-migrate.md

     If you've already created migrations to your Flexible Server target, the grid contains information about migrations that were attempted to this target from the Single Server.

 1. You go through a wizard-based series of tabs to create a migration into this Flexible Server target from different possible sources.
-By default, **Source server type** is set to **Azure Database for PostgreSQL Single Server**, which is the one we're interested in this scenario.
+By default, **Source server type** is set to **Azure Database for PostgreSQL Single Server**, which is the one we're interested in for this scenario.

 Alternatively, you can initiate the migration process from the Azure Database for PostgreSQL Single Server.